Hannah Glasscoe UX Design Portfolio

 Creating and testing low fidelity wireframes

-I created basic wireframes using Figma to visualise and test the flow of the booking process.
 To enable users to check availability quickly I changed the flow so that they select the minimum number of choices required to be able to show them availability, so, location, the type of event, the activity and number of series, and the number of guests.
-They can then choose a date and see available times over three days.
 However after testing I realised that they were choosing a date on the very first page, then saw availability on the next page, but had to go back a step should they wish to change the date.
-So the choose a date tab was moved to the second page together with the 3-day overview.
+So I moved the choose a date tab to the second page together with the 3-day overview.
+They can then choose a date and see available times over three days using tabs.

-Additional changes included:
+Additional updates through iterations included:

-• Tagging activities and extras with “popular”
+• Tagging activities and extras with “popular” (social proof)

 Ideating